nanograv/PINT/README.md

 ## PINT is not TEMPO3

 PINT is a project to develop a new pulsar timing solution based on python and modern libraries.
-It is in the _extremely_ early stages of development.
+It is in the very early stages of development, but it can already produce residuals from most "normal" timing models that agree with Tempo and Tempo2 to within ~10 nanoseconds.

 The primary reasons we are developing PINT are:
   - To have a robust system to check high-precision timing results that is completely independent of TEMPO and TEMPO2